 The Inside Scoop on Louisiana Gumbo

 Louisiana has adopted an official state drink (milk), an official state fruit (strawberry) and two official jellies (sugar cane and mayhaw).
-We don’t, however, have an official state soup—at least not yet—but if we did, it’d be gumbo.
+In 2004, the state declared gumbo as the official state dish.
 This staple of local cuisine is synonymous with the state, and the word “gumbo” is even used to describe Louisiana’s melting-pot culture.

 No two gumbo recipes are the same, and you’ll find regional differences, but most start with a roux base (flour and oil/butter).
 The "trinity”— chopped onions, bell peppers and celery—are added, along with stock and seasonings.
 The two most popular kinds you’ll find dished out at local restaurants are chicken-and-sausage gumbo and seafood gumbo.
 Seafood gumbo might include any kind of combination of shrimp, crab, oysters or crawfish.
 But there are countless variations.
 Some add duck or even steak or turkey.
 Gumbo z’herbes, or green gumbo, is made without meat, just greens and herbs, and is a Lenten favorite.
 No matter where you go and what kind you order up, one thing’s for sure: Gumbo is always served with a nice scoop of rice.